PaulGilmartin/django-pgpubsub/docs/listening.rst

     ./manage.py listen --channels 'pgpubsub.tests.channels.PostReads'

-* ``--processes``: an integer which denotes the number of concurrent processes we wish to dedicate to listening to the specified channels.
-When no value is supplied, we default to using a single process.
+* ``--processes``: an integer which denotes the number of concurrent worker processes we wish to dedicate to listening to the specified channels.
+When no value is supplied, we default to using a single worker process.
 Note that if multiple processes are listening to the same channel then by default both processes will act on each notification.
 To prevent this and have each notification be acted upon by exactly one listening process, we need to add ``lock_notifications = True``